White House and source deny Trump's ex-doctor was subject of 'raid'

 Early last year, this person said, Trump saw or heard his former doctor talking about his medical history and asked that his medical records be retrieved from Bornstein's office.

 Schiller, then working as Trump's director of Oval Office operations, was assigned to complete the task.
-He presented Bornstein with a letter from the White House physician's office requesting the release.
+The source believes Bornstein was presented with a letter from the White House physician's office requesting the release.
 The records were requested in person "because the President did not want his personal records being faxed or Fed Ex'd," according to the person familiar with the events.

 The encounter lasted 20 minutes or less, the person said.
 Schiller spoke with Bornstein concerning the records and waited while he attempted to make photocopies of Trump's file.